umgc/summer2025/README.md

 If you are going to run the DeepTrain application locally, you will need to do the following:

 Prerequisits:
+- Access or Download Environment Variables
+    - Download the ".env.local COPY" file from the team's designated development folder
-- Access to [Vercel](https://vercel.com/) Project (Deployment Application) for environmental variables
+    - Or gain access to [Vercel](https://vercel.com/) Project (Deployment Application) for environmental variables
 - Install [Node.js](https://nodejs.org/en), the package manager (Most Recent Version).

 Steps: